 The subject application seeks approval for the construction of the streets and sidewalks and entry appurtenances to VTTM 15402.
 The entry treatment proposed includes the installation of gates which control the passage of vehicles into and out of the residential development (Exhibit 5).
 In addition, the entry treatment includes 'trellis' structures which span the sidewalks which flank the vehicle control gates.
 As noted above, previously imposed special conditions prohibit the applicant from installing development that would obstruct the passage of pedestrians and bicycles into and out of the residential development.
 However, the plans submitted are not consistent with these requirements.
 For instance, the proposed vehicle control gates span the entire road lane.
-Accordingly, bicyclists using the road would only be able to pass into the residential subdivision by leaving the roadway and riding on the sidewalk.
+However, there are no curb cuts or ramps proposed for the adjacent sidewalks which would allow bicyclists to bypass the gates.
 In addition, the presence of trellis structures spanning the sidewalks gives the sense that pedestrian entry into the residential development is controlled and may require special permission.
 The Commission finds that the design of the entryway would deter pedestrians and bicyclists from entry into the residential subdivision and would not be consistent with previously imposed special conditions.
 Public access would be diminished because non-automobile circulation within the development would be deterred.
-Therefore, the Commission imposes Special Condition 4 which requires the applicant to submit revised plans showing removal of the trellis structures and re-design of the entryway gates to allow uninterrupted, on-street passage into and out of VTTM 15402 via bicycle (Exhibit 8a).
+Therefore, the Commission imposes Special Condition 4 which requires the permittee to submit revised plans showing removal of the trellis structures and installation of curb cuts/ramps in the sidewalks on both sides of the entryway gates and both sides of the street to allow uninterrupted passage into and out of VTTM 15402 via bicycle ('Revised' Exhibit 8a).

 If modified as required above, the proposed vehicle control gates would be consistent with the Commission's previously imposed requirements related to public entry to the subdivision.
 Accordingly, as modified, the gates may be installed.
 However, similar to the presence of the trellis structures identified above, the presence of vehicle control gates suggests that any public entry to the residential subdivision requires special permission from a property owner within the subdivision.
 Clearly, the Commission intended that the public be allowed to enter the subdivision and that no part of the development should act as a deterrent to public access.
 The Commission finds that the only way to ensure that the public is aware of the availability of public access through the subdivision is through signage declaring it's availability.
-Therefore, the Commission imposes Special Condition 4 which requires the applicant to provide signage which is visible from Seal Beach Boulevard and from Street A declaring that public pedestrian and bicycle access through the residential subdivision is welcome.
+Therefore, the Commission imposes Special Condition 4 which requires the permittee to provide signage which is visible from Seal Beach Boulevard and from Street A declaring that public pedestrian and bicycle access through the residential subdivision is welcome.
 This would be accomplished in two ways.
 The first is by modifying signs which are proposed at the corner of Seal Beach Boulevard and Street A in the manner discussed more fully below to indicate that public access is available at Street A. In addition, once a person enters Street A they must be provided direction toward the public parking lot if they are driving.
 If the person is walking or cycling, the signs must notify that person that public access is available through Gum Grove Park or within the residential area.
 Special Condition 4 identifies the locations of signs and the information required on those signs.
-The sign locations are further identified in Exhibit 8a.
+The sign locations are further identified in 'Revised' Exhibit 8a.